catid/wirehair/README.md

 but similar in performance for N >= 1000, since the GF(2^16) matrix does not grow larger.

-For maximum MTU UDP file transfer of roughly 1300 bytes, the average extra bytes needing to be transmitted due to the <3% failure rate is under 40 bytes.
+For worst-case file transfer UDP payloads of roughly 1300 bytes, the average extra bytes needing to be transmitted due to the <3% failure rate is under 40 bytes.
 Paying a steep performance penalty to reduce this overhead to 4 bytes seems like it is not worth it.
 For moderately sized messages, 40 bytes is dwarfed by other sources of overhead.
+If your application needs it, the 16-bit version is available in the source code though it has not been fully tuned.

 #### Credits